nhecht/blueprints-learn.en/help/blueprints/customer-journeys/campaign-v8.md

     * API data loading support is primarily for managing of profiles or simple objects within the database (i.e. create and update).
 It is not intended to be used for loading large volumes of data or batch like operations.
     * Using APIs to read data for custom application purposes is not supported
     * Data loaded via API is staged in the application database and then replicated every hour to Cloud database
-* API calls are limited to 15 per second or 150k per day at scale
+* Limits to API calls apply.
+Learn more in the [Adobe Campaign Product Description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-managed-cloud-services.html){target="_blank"}.

 ### Batch messaging server sizing